swarmstack/teampass/README.md

 ---

-It is HIGHLY recommended to remove the exposed "ports:" section within the compose file, and instead secure the traffic behind HTTPS/TLS via a proxy. swarmstack users can add the following stanza to their existing Caddy proxy configuration:
+It is HIGHLY recommended to remove the exposed "ports:" section within the compose file, and instead secure the traffic behind HTTPS/TLS via a proxy.

+swarmstack users can add the following stanza to their existing Caddy proxy configuration, and remove the "ports:" section from the compose file:

 ```
 {$CADDY_URL}:6443 {